bmedicke/playlister/readme.md

 The passed along filename will be cut off at the first space and used as starting point for the download.
 This makes it necessary to use a youtube-dl naming format that starts with %(playlist_index)s.

+## installation

+Copy playlister to somewhere in your path and make sure it's executable.
+Add the above mapping to ranger.